Research Triangle Software Symposium

 About Nathaniel Schutta

-Nathaniel T. Schutta is a senior software engineer focussed on making usable applications.
-A proponent of polyglot programming, Nate has written two books on Ajax and speaks regularly at various worldwide conferences, No Fluff Just Stuff symposia, universities, and Java user groups.
-In addition to his day job, Nate is an adjunct professor at the University of Minnesota where he teaches students to embrace dynamic languages.
-In an effort to rid the world of bad presentations, Nate coauthored the book Presentation Patterns with Neal Ford and Matthew McCullough.
+Nathaniel T. Schutta is a software architect and Java Champion focused on cloud computing, developer happiness and building usable applications.
+A proponent of polyglot programming, Nate has written multiple books, appeared in countless videos and many podcasts.
+He’s also a seasoned speaker who regularly presents at worldwide conferences, No Fluff Just Stuff symposia, meetups, universities, and user groups.
+In addition to his day job, Nate is an adjunct professor at the University of Minnesota, where he teaches students to embrace (and evaluate) technical change.
+Driven to rid the world of bad presentations, he coauthored the book Presentation Patterns with Neal Ford and Matthew McCullough, and he also published Thinking Architecturally and Responsible Microservices available from O’Reilly.
+His latest book, Fundamentals of Software Engineering, is currently available in early release.